The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 To allow a more direct comparison to the results from \cite{VerschoofRubenA2018PdTt}, we plot the amplitude and phase lag as a function of $Wo$ for different $y$ locations in Figure \ref{fig:amp_vs_wo}.
-We have also indicated on both figures the line at which $T=d/[2u_\tau]$.
+We have also indicated on both figures the line at which $T_\tau=1$.
 Unlike the corresponding figures in \cite{VerschoofRubenA2018PdTt}, this plot shows that the amplitude and phase delay of the perturbation is a strong function of the distance to the wall.
 There are two main possible sources for this discrepancy.
 First, we show values of $y$ which are much closer to the wall, down to $y=0.01$, while \cite{VerschoofRubenA2018PdTt} use distances which correspond to the range $0.2<y<0.8$.
 Second, not only the Reynolds number is different, but also the rotation rate.
-Taylor-Couette with a pure inner cylinder rotation corresponds to a rotation parameter of $R_\Omega=1-\eta$, which means that the effective value of $R_\Omega$ in the experiments is $R_\Omega=0.29$.
+Taylor-Couette with a pure inner cylinder rotation corresponds to a Rotation number of $R_\Omega=1-\eta$, with $\eta$ being the radius ratio $\eta = r_i/r_o$, where $r_i$ is the inner cylinder radius and $r_o$ is the outer cylinder radius, respectively.
+This means that the effective value of $R_\Omega$ in the experiments is $R_\Omega=0.29$, as the radius ratio is $\eta=0.714$.
 We will visit that value of $R_\Omega$ in a later section, and show that the effective solid-body rotation is indeed the main source of our discrepancy.

 To summarize, there are two distinct regimes for $A_u(Wo)$: at low $Wo$, the amplitude is not a strong function of $Wo$.
-This region is especially pronounced for the data at $y=0.01$.
+This region is especially pronounced for the data at $y=0.01$ for $Wo<100$.
 At high $Wo$, the amplitude rapidly decays as $Wo$ is increased.
-This decrease matches the prediction in \cite{von2003response67}, who also predict that for high $Wo$ the amplitude should behave like $A_u\sim T$.
+This decrease matches the prediction in \cite{von2003response67}: for high $Wo$, the amplitude should behave like $A_u\sim T$.
 This is shown in the figure as the dashed line $A_u\sim Wo^{-2}$ and in a compensated subplot.
 This theoretical scaling matches the data reasonably well.
 As we move away from the wall, the transition to the $A_u\sim Wo^{-2}$ dependence happens at lower values of $Wo$.
 We can attribute this to the flow finding it harder to adjust to the perturbation as the distance to the wall increases.
 This two region behaviour is also seen for the phase lag, shown in the right panel of Figure \ref{fig:amp_vs_wo}, even if no clear power law behaviour can be discerned, nor is it available from the theoretical derivations in \cite{von2003response67}.